shamika/shamika.github.io/_posts/2014-10-21-wso2server-MCollective-agent-plugin.md

 tags: mcollective, agent, wso2
 ---

 "wso2server" is a custom mcollective agent plugin to perform manupulations related to wso2 instances.
-The source code of the plugin can be found here.
+The plugin can be found <a href="https://github.com/shamika/wso2-mcollective-plugin">here</a>.

-Please refer previous posts to learn about what mcollective is and how we can write a custom plugin.
+Please refer previous posts to learn about <a href="http://shamika.github.io/First-Steps-on-MCollective/">what mcollective is</a> and <a href="http://shamika.github.io/Create-Custom-MCollective-Agent-Plugin/">how we can write a custom plugin</a>.

-Plugin overview
+<h3>Plugin overview</h3>

 Basically this initial version wso2server agent consists of follwoing actions.